 If you find a prospective home online, research whether it is still for sale before contacting anyone.
 The last thing you want to do is fall in love with a property you cannot purchase.

 For the most up to date listing information use realtor.ca.

 If you're a real estate professional looking for advertising and growth opportunities, click the learn more button below.

 Sites like Zillow are paid lead generators for real estate agents, who work on commission.
 Once you submit your interest in a property, you may hear from several Realtors who have been given your information as a possible lead.
 This may connect you with a fabulous agent who finds your next property.
 But, be aware that your information is being shared with more than just the person you think you’re contacting.

 Because online listings are marketing tools that aren’t always accurate, the prices can vary by thousands of dollars.
 Even if you’re just browsing to get a sense of local prices, know that the site may be wrong.
 Don’t use commercial sites to gauge the value of your property.
 Instead, research with local government to learn more accurate home prices, and work with a professional appraiser.

 Poor sense of space

 Are those real wood floors, or vinyl?
 It’s hard to tell in a poorly lit picture, and the listing makes no mention.
 A physical inspection gives you a sense of the quality of the materials used in the home.
-It also helps you get a better sense of the condition of the appliances and can help you determine whether any critical repairs may be needed in the future.
+A physical inspection also helps you get a better sense of the condition of the appliances.
+Lastly, an inspection can help you determine whether any critical repairs may be needed in the future.

 When you’re ready to search for a prospective real estate investment property, stick to tried and true methods.
 Visit the area, hit the pavement and look for properties for sale.
-If you are looking out of the area, partner with a trusted real estate agent familiar with your needs who can do the legwork for you.
+If you're looking out of your area, partner with a trusted real estate agent familiar with your needs.
+This Realtor can do the legwork for you.
 Before you invest in any property, always make sure to visit it first—multiple times!